JuliaConstraints/PerfChecker.jl/README.md

 ![Benchmark-evolutions](/images/benchmark-evolutions.png)

 Note that the analysis on memory stability despite a stochastic process that reflect on the `times` and `gctimes` is not possible here.
 But it looks much better if you only can show off one performance plot.

+## Contributing

+We appreciate contributions from users including reporting bugs, fixing issues, improving performance and adding new features.

+To contribute, please fork the repo, create a new branch, make your changes, and submit a pull request.
+If you are unsure about anything or need any help, please don't hesitate to ask.

+## Acknowledgments

+This package is part of the [JuliaConstraints](https://juliaconstraints.github.io/) project.
+We thank the entire community for their contributions.